Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 “The sheer variety of the work is what makes employment law so interesting.
 The more experience you have the more options you can suggest to your client and above all, what I try to do is clearly and simply explain the risks and provide perspective, which can be invaluable when as an HR Manager you are focussed on the process.”

-Simon is a consultant solicitor in the firm’s Employment and Litigation team, having previously headed up the Social Housing team.
+Simon is a senior consultant solicitor in the firm’s Employment and Litigation team, having previously headed up the Social Housing team.
 He is an employment lawyer who specialises in conduct and capability dismissals, particularly where the Equality Act 2010 is engaged.
 He has particular expertise in helping clients manage consultation processes on changes to pension contributions, closure of schemes, member migration and individual employee allegations of misrepresentation following scheme changes.

 Because of his involvement as a board member and chair of several not for profit organisations, he frequently advises boards on issues of governance and corporate responsibility and deals with senior management issues of trust and confidence, often involving the chief executive.